 If you follow this 5 step process, you’ll be well on your way to teaching your dog how to walk properly on a leash.

 It’ll be a process, but soon, gone will be the times of leash burn against your wrists.
-You’ll have a dog the entire neighborhood gets jealous over.
+Your entire neighborhood will be jealous of you.

 It is important that you pace yourself throughout this guide.
-Seriously, don’t move on until you are sure your dog confidently reaches each step’s graduation requirements.
+Don’t move on until you are sure your dog confidently reaches each step’s graduation requirements.

 Walking your dog is an everyday activity.
 Since you’re going to do it so much, you may as well take action today to make it more enjoyable for both you and your dog.

 Let us know if you found this guide useful!
-Don’t forget to follow Yuna’s Instagram for more free dog tips and updates.
+Don’t forget to follow Yuna’s Instagram and Pinterest for more free dog tips and updates.